History of Cal State San Marcos

 - Over a recent four-year period, the CSU has issued nearly 50,000 professional development certificates in education, health services, business and technology, leisure and hospitality, manufacturing, international trade and many other industries.

-- CSU Centers for Community Engagement and Service Learning make available more than 3,100 service learning courses.
+- CSU Centers for Community Engagement and Service Learning make available nearly 2,300 service-learning courses.

 CSU Historical Milestones

 The oldest campus—San José State University—was founded in 1857 and became the first institution of public higher education in California.
-The newest—California State University Channel Islands—opened in Fall 2002, with freshmen arriving in Fall 2003.
+The newest—CSU Channel Islands—opened in Fall 2002, with freshmen arriving in Fall 2003.
+And in 2022, the Humboldt campus became Cal Poly Humboldt, joining San Luis Obispo and Pomona as that state’s third public polytechnical university.

 In 1963, the CSU’s Academic Senate was established to act as the official voice of CSU faculty in university-wide matters.
-Also, the California State College Student Presidents Association—which was later renamed the California State Student Association—was founded to represent each campus student association on issues affecting students.
+Also, the California State College Student Presidents Association, which was later renamed the California State Student Association (CSSA), was founded to represent each campus student association on issues affecting students.

-Always adapting to changes in technology and societal trends to support student learning and degree completion, the CSU launched CourseMatch, which enables CSU students to complete online courses at other CSU campuses, expanding enrollment opportunities and providing more educational opportunities for students who may prefer an online format to a traditional classroom setting.
+Always adapting to changes in technology and societal trends to support student learning and degree completion, the CSU launched CSU Fully Online, which enables CSU students to complete online courses at other CSU campuses, expanding enrollment opportunities and providing more educational opportunities for students who may prefer an online format to a traditional classroom setting.

 The CSU marked a significant educational milestone when it broadened its degree offerings to include doctoral degrees.
 The CSU independently offers Doctor of Education (Ed.D.), Doctor of Physical Therapy (DPT), Doctor of Audiology (AuD) and Doctor of Nursing Practice (DNP) degree programs.
 Additionally, the CSU was recently authorized to offer the independent Doctor of Occupational Therapy (OTD).
 A limited number of other doctoral degrees are offered jointly with the University of California and private institutions in California.

-By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni that is so extensive and renowned that it spans across the globe.
-As of 2019-20, more than 3.8 million CSU alumni are making a difference in the lives of the people of California and the world.
+By providing an accessible, hands-on education that prepares graduates for career success, the CSU has created a network of alumni that is so extensive and renowned that it spans the globe.
+With the graduation of the Class of 2021, more than 4 million CSU alumni are making a difference in the lives of the people of California and the world.

 Campuses of the California State University